 African Drought Conference 2016

 This website has been restored and archived for use in Gerry McFaul's course "Climate Change - Africa" and his related seminars on global warming.
-Gerry comes to us from a career in internet marketing, where she won many awards - most recently for her work promoting a small local moving company, Hampden Moving And Storage, based in Baltimore for which she was awarded both an Addy and a cover story on Gold Markee.
+Gerry comes to us from a career in internet marketing, where she won many awards - most recently for her work promoting a small family owned local Baltimore movers service, Hampden Moving And Storage, based in Baltimore for which she was awarded both an Addy and a cover story on Gold Markee.
 Her gritty, streetwise marketing plan focused on the difficult and labor intensive nature of moving people and businesses.
 The family owned, Baltimore based business has a long standing presence in the community which she emphasized as a legacy advantage for local customers, who trust the business because they already are familiar with it.
 Her work promoting awareness of climate change was instrumental in moving NGO's to support local efforts to reduce carbon emissions in third world countries.
 Students can read more about her work on her university web page.

 Drought is widely recognized as a slow creeping natural hazard that occurs as a consequence of the natural climatic variability.
 In recent years, concern has grown world-wide that droughts may be increasing in frequency and severity given the changing climatic conditions.
 The organization of the Conference is being coordinated through the Ministry of Environment and Tourism in its role as UNCCD focal point but in collaboration with a number of other domestic and international partners.

 This was the official website for the 2016 AFRICAN DROUGHT CONFERENCE held in Namibia.

 Content is from the site's 2016 archived pages and other sources.

 15-19th August 2016

 “Enhancing Resilience to Drought Events on the African Continent”.